netscaler/netscaler-k8s-ingress-controller/docs/support-matrix.md

 For Kubernetes:

--  Citrix ingress controller supports `v1` version API.
+-  Netscaler ingress controller supports `v1` version API.

 For Istio and Red Hat OpenShift, the following are the latest validated versions: